Is Sky broadband any good?

 Connect is the broadband option for those people who don't live within Sky's phone network area.
 We talk about it in more detail further down.

 Broadband Unlimited is by far the most popular option, although more and more homes are taking fibre; Lite is Sky's "free broadband" package, but it comes with the UK's smallest monthly download limit for home broadband, so it's only suitable for those that just browse and email.

 Now that we've got the basics let's take a closer look: we'll start off with prices then take a look at speeds and usage limits (skip ahead) as well as extras like the free router and wi-fi (skip ahead).

 Crunching the numbers: prices

-Sky are generally very competitive on price, especially compared to their main rivals, BT and Virgin Media.
+Sky are generally competitive on price, especially compared to their main rivals, BT and Virgin Media.

-Here are the current Sky broadband special offers:
+Here are some of Sky's current special offers: